Food | Dishware

 Elegant portion control dinnerware made of sustainable and durable porcelain.
 Attractive designs make it easy to put controlled portions on a plate and have it look appealing.
 Dinnerware is “lead free” and uses only FDA approved, food-safe inks for the decoration.

 Tableware and spice jars.
 Plates in seven sizes and shapes, made from fallen palm leaves.
 Colorful spice jars “are handcrafted by artisans according to Terrahue specifications from wood that are harvested in a sustainable manner.
 The jars are coated with shellac, an organic lac and colored using vegetable dyes.”
+Also dinnerware made of palm leaves and dinnerware made of sugar cane (bagasse).

 Delightful earthenware that look exactly like fruits and vegetables!
 Slip-cast from molds made from real fruits and vegetables, the unique organic qualities of each fruit and vegetable comes through in each piece.
 Hand painted with nontoxic, food-safe glazes that reflect the bright colors of it’s edible inspiration.
 Made in the USA.